IEEE ITW 2015 Jeju logo

 A Lower Bound on the per Soliton Capacity of the Nonlinear Optical Fibre Channel

-Nikita A. Shevchenko (University of Cambridge, United Kingdom (Great Britain)); Jaroslaw Prilepsky (Aston University & Aston Institute of Photonic Tehcnologies, United Kingdom (Great Britain)); Stanislav Derevyanko (Weizmann Institute of Science, Israel); Alex Alvarado (Eindhoven University of Technology (TU/e), The Netherlands); Polina Bayvel (UCL, United Kingdom (Great Britain)); Sergei K. Turitsyn (Aston University & Photonics Research Group, United Kingdom (Great Britain))
+Nikita A. Shevchenko (University of Cambridge, United Kingdom (Great Britain)); Jaroslaw Prilepsky (Aston University & Aston Institute of Photonic Tehcnologies, United Kingdom (Great Britain)); Stanislav Derevyanko (Weizmann Institute of Science, Israel); Alex Alvarado (Eindhoven University of Technology, The Netherlands); Polina Bayvel (UCL, United Kingdom (Great Britain)); Sergei K. Turitsyn (Aston University & Photonics Research Group, United Kingdom (Great Britain))

 On the Capacity Achieving Probability Measures for Molecular Receivers